Free QR Code Generator

 Why won't my QR code scan?

-The usual causes are a code that is too small or too dense, low contrast, no white border (quiet zone), or stylised rounded “dots” that blur — especially when engraved.
+The usual causes are a code that is too small or too dense, low contrast, no white border (quiet zone), or stylised rounded “dots” that blur when engraved.
 Solid black squares on a white background, kept a sensible size, scan most reliably.

 Can I track how many people scan my QR code?

 Yes, if the code points to a website you own.
 Turn on “Add scan tracking” above, or read the full guide on how to track QR code scans.
+Just need the tracked link?
+Use our free UTM builder.

 Is this QR code generator free?